HHS releases new report showing how rate review protects consumers

 “We’re committed to fighting unreasonable premium increases and we know rate review works,” said Secretary Sebelius.
 “States continue to have the primary responsibility for reviewing insurance rates and these grants give them more resources to hold insurance companies accountable.”

 As of September 1, 2011, the Affordable Care Act requires health insurers seeking to increase their rates by 10 percent or more in the individual and small group market to submit their request to experts to determine whether the rates are unreasonable.
 The Affordable Care Act also requires insurance companies to publicly justify unreasonable premium rate increases.
 These provisions will bring greater transparency, accountability, and, in many cases, lower costs for families and small business owners who struggle to afford coverage.

-The grants awarded today help to create a more level playing field by improving how states review proposed health insurance rates and holding insurance companies accountable for disclosing information about unjustified rate increases.
+The grants awarded today help to create a more level playing field by improving how States review proposed health insurance rates and holding insurance companies accountable for disclosing information about unjustified rate increases.

-States are proposing to use Cycle II grant funds in the following ways:
+Illinois is proposing to use Cycle II grant funds in the following ways:

-A summary of how each state will use the new resources can be found in the report released today.
+A summary of how each State will use the new resources can be found in the report released today.

-Information about significant state achievements with previous rate review grants can also be found in the report.
+Information about significant State achievements with previous rate review grants can also be found in the report.